krishnajiraoh/deep-learning/README.md

 # Why Deep learning?:

-- Data growth1
+- Data growth
 - Hardware advancements
 - Python and open source ecosystem
 - Cloud and AI - easy availability

 # Neuron
-	• A layer consists of small individual units called neurons.
+- A layer consists of small individual units called neurons.
-	• An artificial neuron is similar to a biological neuron.
+- An artificial neuron is similar to a biological neuron.
-	• It receives input from the other neurons, performs some processing, and produces an output.
+- It receives input from the other neurons, performs some processing, and produces an output.
 <a href="https://www.analyticsvidhya.com/blog/2021/03/basics-of-neural-network/">Blog</a>

 # Neural Network